International Financial Information (2015-2016)

 F1 students (student visa) holding appropriate documents will be eligible for campus employment.
-Many campus jobs are available and pay at the federal minimum wage.
+Many campus jobs are available and pay at the Nebraska minimum wage of $8 per hour.
 Campus earnings can be applied to the student account if the student signs an Earnings Withholding Authorization form.
 Students incur income tax withholdings.

 On-campus employment is limited to students who are enrolled in a full-time academic program at Union College (12 or more semester credits).
 Employment is limited to 20 hours each week while classes are in session.
 Full-time work (40 hours a week) may be available during vacation periods.
 Employment is only available until course completion.
 Students in Baccalaureate Bonus or Guaranteed Education programs are generally not eligible for on-campus work, except with prior authorization.

 See student work earning estimates here.